 2014 was a pretty traumatic year for me.
 And I’ve come through it. ”

 Jon Bon Jovi, July 2015

-When Jon Bon Jovi started giving interviews, late 2016, he said he had three very bad years.
-Counting 2015 as one of them, so he wasn’t through just yet.
+When Jon Bon Jovi started giving promo interviews for THINFS, late 2016, he said he had had three very bad years.

-No one knows how long it will take for the new band, the new yoga, the new life, to rise from the ashes.
+No one knows how long it will take for a new band, a new yoga, a new life, to rise from the ashes.